ericspod/X4DF/README.md

 If a transform is defined for an image then it is applied to every `imagedata` element, otherwise each `imagedata` should define their own.

+The `imagedata` element defines what array represents image data and where in space/time it is.
+The `src` attribute states which array defines the image data, and the optional `timestep` attribute states what timestep the image is defined at.
+An optional `transform` element can be included to position the image in space, if not present then the transform for the whole image element is used.
+The source arrays are treated as image planes or volumes, such that their dimensions are interpreted to be the X, Y, Z, and time dimensions of a 4D image volume.
+If the image is a 2D plane then the Z dimension is 1, if the image is not time dependent then the time dimension is 1.
+A source array thus must have at least 4 dimensions, further dimensions beyond this are interpreted as pixel components or channels.

+If an image has multiple `imagedata` elements then each must have a `timestep` attribute and the `timescheme` element is ignored, this ensure that each image component has a placement in time.
+Typically multiple `imagedata` elements are present when multiple arrays are used to define images which intersect in space but at different times, so each array is a separate timestep of the same image.
+It is however possible to define an image composed of disjoint 2D or 3D images which are not necessarily evenly spaced in time.

 ## Array Definition

 The `array` XML elements specify and optionally contain arbitrary array data which can be stored as text or as binary data, either